Marconi Communications: Background: GEC acquisition of Plessey and GPT (1986–1998)

 The evolution of Marconi Communications began in 1986, when the General Electric Company (GEC) attempted a takeover of Plessey, a British-based international electronics, defence and telecommunications company founded in 1917.
 The takeover bid was barred by regulatory authorities.
 As an amicable solution, GEC and Plessey merged their telecommunications businesses on 1 April 1988 as GEC Plessey Telecommunications (GPT).
 GPT was a world leader in many fields, for example synchronous digital hierarchy technology, and this brought together the two companies responsible for developing and building the System X telephone exchange, which was supposed to make selling System X simpler.

 In 1989, GEC and the German conglomerate Siemens AG acquired the Plessey Company through their joint holding company, GEC Siemens plc.
 While most of Plessey's assets were divided between the companies (see: Plessey), GPT remained a joint venture, with a 60/40 shareholding by GEC and Siemens, respectively.
 GEC Plessey Telecommunications was renamed to "GPT", which would continue to exist merely as a legal entity.

 During the mid-1990s, the name GPT gradually disappeared in the UK.
-By October 1997 the joint venture, through a series of Siemens mergers and acquisitions in the UK, evolved into Siemens GEC Communication Systems, which in 1998 merged with Siemens Business Communication Systems to form the largest division of Siemens AG: Siemens Communications.
+By October 1997, the joint venture, through a series of Siemens mergers and acquisitions in the UK, evolved into Siemens GEC Communication Systems, which in 1998 merged with Siemens Business Communication Systems to form the largest division of Siemens AG: Siemens Communications.

-In August 1998, GEC acquired Siemens' 40% stake in GPT (at this point only existing as a legal entity), and merged GPT with the telecoms units of its other subsidiaries – Marconi SpA, GEC Hong Kong, and ATC South Africa – to form Marconi Communications.
+In August 1998, GEC acquired Siemens' 40% stake in GPT (at this point only existing as a legal entity) in exchange for £700 million, after which it merged GPT with the telecoms units of its other subsidiaries – Marconi SpA, GEC Hong Kong, and ATC South Africa – to form Marconi Communications.